-c) Lost revenue adjustment mechanism
+d) Lost revenue adjustment mechanism

 This regulatory balance relates to the difference between the level of CDM program activities included in LDC's load forecast used to set approved rates and the actual impact of CDM activities achieved.
-Approved variances for 2017 were recovered through OEB-approved rate riders over 12 months commencing on January 1, 2019.

 As part of OEB's decision and rate order approving LDC's 2021 rates, OEB approved recovery of \$33.1 million related to 2018 and 2019 variances over a 12-month period commencing January 1, 2021.